rameshpilli/MCP-Server/docs/api_keys.md

 # API Key Management

 ## Overview
-The MCP (Model Control Platform) uses API keys for authentication.
+The MCP (Model Context Protocol) uses API keys for authentication.
 Each key is associated with an owner and can have specific permissions and expiration dates.

 ## Getting an API Key